r3dhun9/IPSearch/README.md

 ---

 # Description
-An automatic tool searching ip in defined subnet.
+This is an automatic tool searching alive ip in defined subnet.

 Redhung 2019.10.02